-Around one in five Australians will experience mental illness in some form over their lifetime – whether it’s depression, an anxiety disorder, schizophrenia or a behavioural problem.
+Around one in five Australians will experience mental illness in some form over their lifetime, according to the Department of Health – whether it’s depression, an anxiety disorder, schizophrenia or a behavioural problem.
 It is important to seek help when such problems arise.

 At the time of writing, 105 out of the 409 hospital and extras policies on Canstar’s database include some psychology cover.
 Below you’ll find some of these, as well as an explanation of what psychology cover is and how you may be able to use it.